oric-software/glOric/docs/introduction.md

 # Describing the 3D scene.

-## Declaring points' coordinates
+## Declaring vertices' coordinates

 Now let's look at how 3D coordinates involved in scene description are given to glOric.
-As we've seen earlier, points are 3D coordinates.
+As we've seen earlier, vertices are 3D coordinates.
 Each of theses 3 coordinates are stored in a corresponding array:
 ```C
 extern signed char      glVerticesX[];
 extern signed char      glVerticesY[];